 DETR’s Workforce Investment Support Services (WISS) will schedule a formal meeting wherein local performance levels will be discussed and negotiated.

-Not less than 30-days prior to the scheduled negotiation, each LWDB will submit to DETR-WISS a written proposed local performance levels and justification.
+Not less than 30 days prior to the scheduled negotiation, each LWDB will submit to DETR-WISS a written proposed local performance levels and justification.
 Said justification must incorporate the above-referenced four factors and any additional factors not accounted for in the statistical adjustment model.

 DETR-WISS will review the proposed local levels of performance and justification submitted by each of Nevada’s LWDBs.
 DETR-WISS will take into consideration: